Ear Tips

 Comfort.
 Of course this is important.
 We’re choosing not to have a headset clamped to our heads and we don’t want to just trade that for a new mode of torture.
 A big consideration for comfort is selecting the correct size ear tip for each of your ear canals.
 Many of us have left and right ear canals that are quite different in size and shape.
 An ear tip that is too big will become uncomfortable on a long flight.
 If you’re in search of the lap of luxury, you’ll want to try a premium heat sensitive memory foam tip.
 You just might never go back.

 Ease of Use.
-For some, rolling an ear tip into a cylinder and getting a great seal in the ear canal is as easy as taking a stroll.
+For some, rolling an ear tip into a cylinder and getting a great seal in the ear canal is as easy.
 For others, it can be a ‘fussy’ process.
 For the latter, some ear tips use fittings that can create a nice ‘handle’ to aid in getting the ear tip into the ear canal more easily and consistently.
 It can sometimes be as simple as trimming down the black tubing on the standard yellow ear tips.
 Other times, it can be using a premium ear tip that has a solid core partnered with sturdy tubing that connects it to the standard fitting on the sound tube.

 Non-Foam Ear Tips.
 The details above apply mostly to foam ear tips.
 Other options include triple flange silicone ear tips and custom molded ear tips.
 We believe that the noise attenuation of these ear tips are inferior when compared to foam ear tips inserted correctly.
 However, the triple flange silicone ear tips are exceptionally easy to insert quickly and last a long time.
 They might be appropriate for short flights or for passengers as they can be cleaned between uses.
 While molded ear plugs will work with the CQ1, they are not recommended as they do not provide as good of a seal as foam-style ear tips.